Walt Whitman

 Writing Poetry like Pros

-This extensive set of lessons includes an activity using Whitman's "I Hear America Singing" in Lesson 1, Group 6.
+This extensive set of lessons includes an activity using Whitman's "I Hear America Singing".